 Here are 8 signs you have a leaky gut and should consider an assessment:

-For a detailed explanation of how to keep a food journal and do an elimination diet, you can read The Brain Warrior’s Way.
+I have a detailed explanation of how to keep a food journal and do an elimination diet in The Brain Warrior’s Way*.